ddiannelos/autonomous-racing-fsd/README.md

 Because this is an active research repository, certain configurations are currently hardcoded to a specific local machine setup. **You must update these paths and hyperparameters in the source code before building the project.**

 For instance:
-1. **YOLO Weights Path:** In `src/camera_detection/camera_detector_node.py`, update `MODEL_PATH` to point your local `best.pt` file.
+1. **YOLO Weights Path:** In `src/camera_detection/camera_detector_node.py`, update `MODEL_PATH` to point to your local `best.pt` file.
 2. **Telemetry CSV Paths:** In `src/path_planning/src/state_machine_node.cpp`, update the string variables `filename` and the `telemetry_file.open()` path to point to valid directories on your machine where the node has write permissions.
+3. **Map/Environment Name:** The `carla_setup/run_bridge.sh` script specifies which CARLA map the bridge should load.
+You must update the name of the town parameter in `ros launch` to match the exact name of your custom Formula Student map asset.
-3. **Vehicle Spawn & Sensor Configuration:** The `carla_setup/objects.json` file contains the hardcoded starting coordinates for the vehicle, as well as the relative spatial transforms for all sensors (RGB camera, LiDAR, IMU).
-You must update these coordinates accordingly to ensure safe spawning and accurate sensor fusion on your specific vehicle model and custom map.
+4. **Vehicle Asset & Sensor Configuration:** The `carla_setup/objects.json` file contains the hardcoded blueprint identifier for the vehicle, its starting coordinates and the relative spatial transformations for all sensors (RGB camera, LiDAR, IMU, GNSS).
+You must update the vehicle blueprint name and these coordinates to match your specific 3D vehicle asset to ensure safe spawning and accurate sensor fusion.
-4. **Vehicle Kinematics (Wheelbase):** The controllers rely on a hardcoded wheelbase (`L = 1.6` meters).
+5. **Vehicle Kinematics (Wheelbase):** The controllers rely on a hardcoded wheelbase (`L = 1.6` meters).
 If the vehicle model used in CARLA, has different wheelbase, you must update this constant in both `src/path_planning/src/control/mpc_controller.hpp` and `src/path_planning/src/control/pure_pursuit.hpp` to ensure accurate steering geometry.
-5. **Algorithm Tuning & Weights:** All algorithmic parameters (such as EKF covariances, GraphSLAM optimization weights and MPC penalty factors) are currently tuned for a specific vehicle model and host machine setup.
+6. **Algorithm Tuning & Weights:** All algorithmic parameters (such as EKF covariances, GraphSLAM optimization weights and MPC penalty factors) are currently tuned for a specific vehicle model and host machine setup.
 Thus, it is essential to re-tune these weights in the source code to ensure system stability.

 Moreover, all ROS 2 topic names used are hardcoded to the local machine setup.
 You must update **ALL** the topic names before trying to run the project; otherwise, the appropriate messages will not be received or sent.